-• Are there any requirements for public participation at the conceptual stage of the legislative procedure?
+Are there any requirements for public participation at the conceptual stage of the legislative procedure?

-Regulations under the Environment Protection Act (Cap.
+Regulations under the Environment Resources-Protection Act (Cap.
 549) and the Development Planning Act (Cap.552) are drawn up by the relevant Ministers after consultation with ERA and PA respectively.
 The draft regulations are then published for public consultation and stakeholders are invited to submit their comments to the authority.
 In the case of regulations under the Environment Resources Act (Cap.
 549), after the closing of the consultation phase, all comments forthcoming from the public are gathered into a single document and made available on the authorities' website.
-Due to the relevance that environmental legislation may have on industry and/or NGOs, such key stakeholders may be specifically identified and requested to offer substantial feedback, particularly at the onset prior to the legislation being drafted.
-All public consultation exercises are published on the Government's main portal for public consultations. (https://meae.gov.mt/en/Public_Consultations/Pages/Home.aspx).
+Due to the relevance that environmental legislation may have on industry and/or NGOs, such key stakeholders may be specifically identified and requested to offer substantial feedback, particularly at the onset prior to the legislation being drafted.-On Planning Regulations, aAll public consultation exercises are published on the Ministry for Social Dialogue and Consumer Affairs and Civil Liberties Government's main portal for public consultations. (https://meae.gov.mt/en/Public\Consultations/Pages/Home.aspx).